zzdjk6/redux-thunk-routine/README.md

 );
 ```

-### Get typed payload in reducer
+### Typing for reducer

-It could be tedious when trying to use types in reducer, and it is not necessary.
-By using `redux-thunk-routine`, the type of payloads are already checked when dispatching them in thunks.
-According to that, it is safe to put `Action<any>` when define the reducer, e.g,:
+By using `redux-thunk-routine`, the type of payloads are already checked when dispatching, so it is safe to put `Action<any>` when define the reducer:

 ```typescript
 const reducer = (state: State = initState, action: Action<any>): State => {